olive-lavine/front-end-chess/README.md

 ## Author

-This mobile app is developed by [Olive Henzel Lavine](www.linkedin.com/in/olive-lavine) as a capstone project for [Ada Developers Academy](https://adadevelopersacademy.org/).
+This application was developed by [Olive Henzel Lavine](www.linkedin.com/in/olive-lavine) as a capstone project for [Ada Developers Academy](https://adadevelopersacademy.org/).